py-why/EconML/doc/spec/inference.rst

 ``inference=BootstrapInference(n_bootstrap_samples=100, n_jobs=-1)`` (see :class:`.BootstrapInference`).
 These intervals are calculated by training multiple versions of the original estimator on bootstrap subsamples with replacement.
 Then the intervals are calculated based on the quantiles of the estimate distribution across the multiple clones.
-See also :class:`.BoostrapEstimator` for more details on this.
+See also :class:`.BootstrapEstimator` for more details on this.

 For instance: